DuckDivers/owl-carousel-2/README.txt

 = Are there programming Hooks? =

 Yes, there are 2 hooks right now.
 One is before the carousel contents, and the other is after the contents.
+There will be more enhancement to this at a later date.

-1. add_action( 'dd-carousel-before-content', 'your_function' );
+1. dd-carousel-before-content
-1. add_action( 'dd-carousel-after-content' , 'your_other_function' );
+1. dd-carousel-after-content

 Example to add pricing for WooCommerce Carousels - Add to your theme functions.php :